nac018/blocky-rush/README.md

 # Blocky Rush
-Probably the best mobile game you can play in the market right now.
+Just a mobile game full of blocks.